owulveryck/blog/content/post/gorgonia-gomachine.md

 ## How?
 Gorgonia's VM

-Gorgonia describes a [VM](https://godoc.org/gorgonia.org/gorgonia#VM) via a Go interface From the documentation:
+Gorgonia describes a [VM](https://godoc.org/gorgonia.org/gorgonia#VM) via a Go interface.

+From the documentation:

 > VM represents a structure that can execute a graph or program.

-So, the "pregel" implementation we are seeking is eventually an implementation of the VM interface.
+So, the "Pregel" implementation we are seeking is eventually an implementation of the VM interface.

-I made such experimental implementation called `GoMachine`.
-It can be found in the master branch of Gorgonia.
+There is an experimental implementation called `GoMachine`.
+It lives in the master branch of Gorgonia (under the `x` subdirectory).
 The code and godoc are accessible [here](https://godoc.org/gorgonia.org/gorgonia/x/vm#GoMachine).

-Of course there are caveats in the trivial implementation described in this post.
-For example, the vertex cannot read or write the IO channels sequentially, otherwise it may end with a deadlock.
+There are some caveats in the trivial implementation described in this post.
+For example, the vertex cannot read or write the IO channels sequentially.
+Otherwise, it can end in a deadlock.
 The GoMachine takes care of that.
-But the principle is not different from what has been described here; nor the code is mode complicated.
+But the principle is not different from what is described here and the code remains simple.

-I've used this machine for onnx-go, and successfully run some models with very good performances with it.
+But as of today, I've been able to run this machine with onnx-go, and successfully executed complex models with excellent performances.

-Do not hesitate to give it a try.
+Do not hesitate to give it a try and send some feedback.

 # Conclusion

-Some of the coolest features of the Go language are its simplicity from the development process to the distribution of the final binary.
+Some of the coolest features of the Go language are its simplicity.
+This goes from the development process to the distribution of the final binary.

-This is why I started using Go for machine learning in first place.
+This is why I started using Go for machine learning in the first place.
 It was the easiest way to run a neural net into production without worrying about dependencies.

-But the real power of the Go language goes far beyond those principle.
+But the real power of the Go language goes far beyond those principles.
-Actually concurrency is a key point in this.
-Using this lever can really improve efficiency while keeping things simple.
+Concurrency is a crucial point.
+Using this lever can improve efficiency while keeping things simple.
-The concurrent machine is a perfect example of this.
+To me, the concurrent machine is a perfect example of this.

-The full implementation, able to run some neural net models such as Resnet or (tiny)Yolo is less than 200 lines of code.
+Indeed, the full implementation is less than 200 lines of code and can run graphs such as ResNET.

 I do not want to stop the experiment here.
-Some stuffs I'd like to see are:
+Some stuff I'd like to see are:

 * The gradient computation to the machine
 * The usage of CUDA for the operator supporting it
 * ...
-* A true distributed graph computation over several machines in the cloud maybe?
+* A truly distributed graph computation over several machines, in the cloud, ...

+Please let me know what you think about this.